ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Why Ladies Should Read Newspapers.
+It is a
-ion to keep a young
+great mistake in female education to keep a young
 lady&#x27;s time and attention devoted only to the fashion­
 able literature of the day.
 If you would qualify her
 for conversation, you must give her something to